+You can't go wrong with a golden retriever.
 Your Purebred Puppy points out that they're cheerful, friendly, enthusiastic, and eager to please.
 If you're feeling down because your family is so far away, this pupper will be able to put a smile on your face.
 Woof.
-3 Yorkshire Terrier

 Yorkshire terriers are a great breed for people with family far away because they grow incredibly close to those they love, says Dogtime.
 You can count on a yorkie to be your faithful sidekick no matter what's going on in life.

 Seriously, have you ever seen a cuter face?
 (No.) The American Kennel Club notes that these doggos are famous for their friendliness.
 They're super outgoing and are pretty much always in a good mood.
 Don't have any family nearby?
 This breed is ready to step up to the plate.

-5 Great Pyrenees
+What's not to love about this giant ball of fluff?
+They might also be the perfect breed for people who don't live near family.
 VetStreet explains that great pyrenees dogs were bred to protect sheep and other livestock from predators, like wolves.
 To this day, they make wonderful guardians.
-6 Collie

 Everyone's favorite TV dog also happens to be a great breed if your family doesn't live in your area.
 Dog Behaviors notes that collies are incredibly protective of family and off-the-chart sweet and affectionate — big-time cuddlers.
 If you want a furry friend to keep you company, a collie might be perfect for you.

 Hill's explains that St. Bernards are eager to please, mostly calm (especially for a large dog breed), and they love people, but they're still protective of their owners.
 They're the perfect combination of loving and territorial (in a good way!).
-9 Boxer

 Boxers are playful, loving, and — importantly — loyal, says Dog Behaviors.
 When you need someone to be there for you when your family can't, a boxer will be ready and eager to take on that responsibility.

 Honestly, what's better than a weiner dog?
 They're incredibly affectionate and social creatures, and — as VetStreet points out — they're natural watchdogs.
 You'll always feel safe with a dachshund, even if you don't live close to your family.

-Your Purebred Puppy points out, and they love their owners with every ounce of their little bodies.
+You might know chihuahuas as annoying, "yappy" little creatures, but just wait a minute.
+They also happen to be endlessly loyal, as Your Purebred Puppy points out, and they love their owners with every ounce of their little bodies.
 It's a bond you can't find elsewhere.